MacDownApp/macdown/MacDown/Resources/help.md

 Here is the code:

 ```
+* Lists must be preceded by a blank line (or block element)
 * Unordered lists start each item with a `*`
 - `-` works too
 	* Indent a level to make a nested list